On August 18th 1612, eight women and two men were found guilty of witchcraft at the summer assizes in Lancaster. They were all hanged two days later.

 For such a young child to be brought in to testify was questionable at best, but she spoke out against her mother, sister and brother and identified others of the accused who allegedly attended a Sabbat on Good Friday of that year, held at her grandmother's house, called Malkin (or Malking) Tower.
 She spoke of witches' familiars, clay images and curses and appeared calm and collected.
 As she accused her mother, the poor, wretched woman screamed abuse at her.

 Included in this motley bunch of suspects were two feuding families.
 Anne Whittle (known as Old Chattox) and her daughter, Anne Redferne hated the Devices.
 The feeling was mutual.
 It seems they were only too ready to accuse each other of various damning acts of witchcraft.
-The origin of the bad blood between them is unknown, but it certainly proved fatal for both familie
+The origin of the bad blood between them is unknown, but it certainly proved fatal for both families.

 One of the most interesting characters in this story is Alice Nutter, who ranked far above the others in social status and wealth but was nevertheless identified by Jennet Device as having been at Malkin Tower on that fateful Good Friday.
 Alice refused to say one word in her defence - possibly because, far from participating in witchcraft, she was a practicing Roman Catholic, a dangerous pursuit in the intolerant Protestant England of James I.